socialfoundations/twitter-predictability/README.md

 # Tweet Predictability
-Code repository of arxiv preprint "**Limits to Predicting Online Speech Using Large Language Models**".
+Code repository of "**Limits to Predicting Online Speech Using Large Language Models**".
 We study the predictability of online speech on Twitter.
 The significance of studying predictability is far-reaching; it helps us frame questions such as social influence, information diffusion and predicting sensitive author information.

 Using **6.25M tweets** from **>5000 users** as the base of our study and with **language models of up to 70B parameters**, we find that **users' own history is most predictive of their future posts**.
 We contrast this with posts from their social circle, and find that they consistently contain less predictive information.
 This result replicates across models and experimental methods (in-context learning as well as finetuning).